 Teachers take advantage of free time to prepare and cook food for students.

 All 73 first and second graders at Ty Tu school do not have boarding facilities.
 They go to school in the morning and have to go home for lunch.
-Meanwhile, their parents stay in the fields all day and only return in the evening, so they cannot take their children to school.
+Meanwhile, their parents are in the fields all day and only return in the evening, so they cannot take their children to class.
 Their homes are too far away, and the children are lazy to go to school, causing the quality of education to decline.

-Not wanting the children to end up on the hills in the future, the teachers discussed contributing money to cook meals for the students.
+Not wanting the children to end up on the hills in the future, the teachers discussed contributing money to cook meals for their students.
 Since 2021, teachers in the school have used their own money to cook lunch for the children to eat and stay at school.
 Not long after, parents also contributed firewood and vegetables...
 However, because the budget is still limited, the children's meals are still not complete.

 Unable to bear seeing the children eat poorly, the teachers shared pictures of their meals on social media.
-Later, knowing about the teachers’ meaningful work, many benefactors from all over came to support with money, necessities, etc. Since then, the children’s meals have been more nutritious.
+Later, knowing about the teachers’ meaningful work, many philanthropists from all over came to support with money, necessities, etc. Since then, the children’s meals have been more nutritious.

 Classroom turned into cafeteria